-Over the past twelve years, David has forged a wide-ranging career in the sphere of the performing arts.
-At the age of 26, he has, for the past nine years, run a hugely successful private teaching practice in Gloucester, specializing in teaching flute, piano, singing (including music theater) and music theory.
+David has forged a wide-ranging career in the sphere of the performing arts.
+Since the age of 26, he has run a hugely successful private teaching practice in Gloucester, specializing in teaching flute, piano, singing (including music theater) and music theory.
 He has a deep interest in, and wholehearted commitment to music education, developing innovative teaching methods, comprehensive and well-rounded curricula, and workshop-based and performance opportunities for students.

 As a pianist, he has accompanied numerous examination candidates, choirs, and ensembles and has been a church organist since the age of 14.
 He gives regular organ recitals and is often in demand as an accompanist and organist at weddings and other special services.
 For the past two years, he has been Director of Music at St. John's Northgate, Gloucester.